 We can work with schools and colleges to prepare for a visit, and we can provide resources to connect students to the exhibitions.
 Our team of artists can also support your visit to the gallery with a workshop.

 Our Artist Experience Workshops are £100 for Nottingham City schools and £120 for those outside the city, available for a class of up to 30 students.
-If you want to bring two classes add a further £55.

 On occasion we can also open our galleries exclusively for a school on a Monday.
 Please contact us to discuss.

 Our Associate Artists tailor workshops to the needs of groups, inspiring students to explore the galleries, share ideas and develop their own creative work.
 If you are interested in an artist workshop, we’d love to hear from you.